 Medical innovation has made modern life miraculous by historical standards, as demonstrated by the unprecedented medical response to the COVID-19 pandemic.
 What made this possible?
 What's the best way to ensure future innovation in the treatment of viruses like COVID-19, and of other diseases like hepatitis, diabetes, and cancer?

-This live podcast will explore the legal rules and institutions best-suited to promote the development and commercialization of new drugs and vaccines.
+This live podcast explores the legal rules and institutions best-suited to promote the development and commercialization of new drugs and vaccines.
 One key question is whether to use a prize or patent system to incentivize drug development.
 Another is whether consumers pay twice for patented drugs developed using funding from the National Institutes of Health.
-Experts will debate these questions and discuss the the legal, economic, and policy considerations at play for efforts to promote new medical innovation.
+Experts debate these questions and discuss the the legal, economic, and policy considerations at play for efforts to promote new medical innovation.

 - David Hyman, Scott K. Ginsburg Professor of Health Law & Policy, Georgetown University

 - Brian O'Shaughnessy, Partner, Dinsmore & Shohl LLP and Past President, Licensing Executives Society, USA & Canada

 - [Moderator] Adam Mossoff, Professor of Law, Antonin Scalia Law School, George Mason University

 Visit our website – www.RegProject.org – to learn more, view all of our content, and connect with us on social media.

 [Music and narration]

 Introduction: Welcome to the Regulatory Transparency Project’s Fourth Branch podcast series.
 All expressions of opinion are those of the speaker.